Lapaire

 Seed Round in 2020

-StarNews Mobile is a digital platform that specializes in creating, producing, and distributing video content for mobile subscribers.
+StarNews Mobile is a digital platform that specializes in creating, producing, and distributing video content for mobile subscribers, focusing primarily on African creators.
 Founded in 2017 and headquartered in Santa Monica, California, the company operates in multiple African countries, including Ivory Coast, Cameroon, the Democratic Republic of the Congo, and South Africa.
-It offers a subscription-based streaming service that empowers African content creators by providing tools to monetize their digital content.
-The platform connects these creators with local and global audiences, facilitating a sustainable income through a fair payout system.
-StarNews aims to unlock the potential of Africa's creative sector by making affordable streaming accessible to mass-market consumers and enhancing the connection between creators and their fans with features such as exclusive content and flexible payment options.
+StarNews aims to empower local content creators by offering a subscription-based streaming service that allows them to monetize their digital content effectively.
+The platform connects these creators with audiences both locally and globally, fostering a sustainable income stream through features such as exclusive content, subscription plans, and pay-as-you-go options.
+By prioritizing affordability and fair compensation, StarNews seeks to unlock the potential of Africa's creative sector while enhancing access for mass-market consumers.

 HaiRun Technology